giovannapp/XamarinFormsBackgrounds/README.md

 While learning Xamarin Forms, developing and sharing these code snipets with Gif examples makes me excited to learn more.
 Enjoy the code and hopefully it helps you!

+Here is a preview of what it looks like

 ![alt text](https://github.com/giovannapp/XamarinFormsBackgrounds/blob/main/BackgroundImageAnimationsandGradiant.gif?raw=true)